Forget Folgers. This startup wants to get you hooked on fancy instant coffee

 “We’re a technology company in the coffee industry,” he says.
 “We’re a platform that allows independent farmers and roasters to share their craft, by unlocking the full flavor of the coffee.”

 Roberts hired a team of scientists and brought on Howell as an adviser.
-Together they invented the machine that creates the pucks.
+Under the company’s CTO, the team invented machinery that grinds, brews, freezes, and packages the coffee into pucks.
 Freshly roasted coffee beans arrive at the Cometeer factory in Massachusetts from roasters around the country.
-The beans are then precisely ground: A finer grind produces a bolder flavor, while a coarser grind produces a milder flavor.
-They then turn the coffee into a liquid extract which is flash-frozen in nitrogen at minus 321 degrees Fahrenheit to lock in the flavors.
+The beans are then precisely ground into uniform particles that optimize flavor and aroma.
+They then brew the coffee into a liquid extract which is flash-frozen in nitrogen at minus 321 degrees Fahrenheit to lock in the flavors.
 The pucks are then shipped to the customer in aluminum capsules that look like Nespresso pods.
 After use, the capsules can go into the curbside recycling bin.
 For $64, customers can buy 32 pucks, picking from a list of specialty coffee roasters.

 While Cometeer aims to bring more flavorful coffee to more people, this approach does come at some environmental cost, particularly when compared to just buying a bag of beans.
 The capsules must be shipped to the customer in boxes with dry ice, a process that comes with a carbon footprint.
 Once customers have made a cup of coffee, ideally they recycle the pod; but there is no guarantee that they will.